Top Menu

 Strong hardware was installed before bringing it to the fireplace.

-Even though it has lots of mistakes, I like how it looks.
+Even though it was packed full of mistakes, I like how it looks.

 diy seashell wall art on mantel